wdomitrz/clbla/clbla.md

 Note that the order of the extensions might be important.
 The extensions are evaluated in the order in which they are enabled in the file.

-There are no extensions yet.
+### Already known extensions:

+* `FOn` - extension enabling automatically implemented folds
+* `NElim` - extension disabling automatically implemented eliminators

+If someone would like to have even more fun during coding, then they might consider using those extensions and implement everything using folds.

 The extensions that might be added in the future are described in the [features to be considered](#features-to-be-considered) section.

 ## Imports